Ralph Fuller

 Ralph Briggs Fuller (March 9, 1890 – August 16, 1963) was an American cartoonist best known for his long-running comic strip Oaky Doaks, featuring the humorous adventures of a good-hearted knight in the Middle Ages.
-He signed the strips RB.
-Fuller.
+He signed the strips R. B. Fuller.

 Biography

 Early life and education

 Born in Capac, Michigan, Fuller was the oldest child of six children born to Louise and Arthur Fuller.
 The Fuller family lived in Richmond, Michigan, where his father was a druggist.
 He was 16 when he sold his first cartoon to Life for $8.
 In the following mail, he received a letter from Life requesting the return of the $8 because they had previously used that gag.
 He did send back the $8.
 However, he soon sold Life another cartoon and followed with contributions to the New York Worlds Fun supplement in 1910.Marschall, Rick.
 "When Knights Were Bold But Moreso the Damsels...
 Oaky Doaks", Nemo, the Classic Comics Library 20 (July 1986).

 Fuller studied at the Chicago Academy of Fine Arts and went to work as a staff artist for the Chicago Daily News.
 While he was at the Daily News, he received $100 for the first color picture ever published by Life.
 That triggered a desire to work in magazine illustration, and he moved to New York, where he lived at 17 Livingston Street.
 After a 1914 trip to England, Fuller and his wife Alexa lived at 217 East 16th Street in Brooklyn.
 By 1920, the couple and their children Robert and Elizabeth were living at 170 Ames Avenue in Leonia, New Jersey.